BrunoSilvaFreire/grapphs/README.md

   * Reverse Level Order Traversal

 ![](docs/github/curitiba_render.png)
-<small text-align="center">The city of Curitiba exported as a SVG file by the grapphs svg module.</small>
+<p align="center" style="font-size: smaller">The city of Curitiba exported as a SVG file by the grapphs svg module.</p>

 It makes heavy use of templates and static polymorphism, but also aims to have a concise and user friendly API.